Risper8/Medical-Note-Extraction-H2O-GenAI-/README.md

 ## Overview

-This challenge focuses on transforming medical notes into a structured JSON format, making the data more accessible and easier to analyze.
+This challenge focused on transforming medical notes into a structured JSON format, making the data more accessible and easier to analyze.

 ## Features